Neutrality of Money - Explained

 In reality, economists do not buy the idea of short-run money neutrality, rather, their position is that of long-run money neutrality.
 Macroeconomic theories underpin the assumption of long-run money neutrality, this is to show the long-term effect of economic and monetary policy on the economy.
 However, macroeconomists do not assume that changes in the supply of money would affect employment rate, output or real variables in the long-run.
 Criticisms There are some economists and economics schools that are not in favor of the neutrality of money both in its long-run and short-run forms.
 Generally, the Post-Keynesian school of economics and the Austrian school of economics are strong against the neutrality of money.
 Economists such as Paul Davidson, Ludwig von Mises, and many others are critics of this theory.

-References for Neutrality Of Money
+Academic Research on the Neutrality Of Money